swt30/thesis/chapters/04-heating/04-heating.md

 Within the core, where temperature effects are negligible, I set $∇ = 0$ to make the core isothermal.
 The edge of the core is specified as a fraction of the planet mass and fixed as a model parameter.
-When solving the structural equations, I therefore switch to this isothermal treatment once $m < f M$, where $m$ is the mass co-ordinate, $f$ is the core fraction and $M$ is the total mass of the planet.
+When solving the structural equations, I therefore switch to this isothermal treatment once $m < f M_p$, where $m$ is the mass co-ordinate, $f$ is the core fraction and $M_p$ is the total mass of the planet.

 For convective transport within the watery envelope, I use the adiabatic temperature gradient from @eq:adiabatic-temperature-gradient.